 Leaks can waste 20 to 30 percent of compressor output, as well as reducing system pressure.
 Reduced system pressure can cause air tools to operate inefficiently.
 The most effective way to find leaks is an ultrasonic leak detector, but many leaks can be located by sound.

 Compressed air is used in a variety of applications that could be done more efficiently with another power source.

-Your Commercial & Industrial Representative can help you find more ways to improve your CA efficiency.
+Your business development manager can help you find more ways to improve your CA efficiency.